 When trekking through small villages like the legendary Sherpa, you will feel how unsophisticated and simple the Nepalese people are.
 You can enjoy diverse flora and fauna, as well as real Nepalese culture.

-Introduction to Everest Base Camp in Nepal
+Everest Base Camp in Nepal

 Nepal’s EBC is at an altitude of 5,320 meters.
 There are lots of colorful Nepalese tents and yellow-roofed huts there.
 You can camp or stay in such hostels yourself.
 There is no other way to get to EBC except to trek.
-The 14-day trek will help you have deeper insight into Nepalese culture and Mt.
+The 14-day trek will help you have a deeper insight into Nepalese culture and Mt.
 Everest.

 Accommodation and Food at EBC